matjosoft/kb-whisper-pyannote-transcription-diarization/README.md

 A web application for audio transcription and speaker diarization using OpenAI Whisper variant KB-whisper (Swedish) and Pyannote.audio.
 Upload audio files or record directly in the browser to get timestamped transcriptions with speaker identification.
 KB-Whisper info: https://huggingface.co/KBLab/kb-whisper-large
-Everything it run locally.
+Everything runs locally.

-Edit local_whisper_service.py to change model from kw-whisper-large (default)
+Edit local_whisper_service.py to change model from kb-whisper-large (default)

 ## Features